Originally posted 2018-12-19 06:43:49.

 In terms of treatment, some clinicians report success using testosterone-suppressing drugs; but there are no widespread trials of this therapy.
-Again, this is because the activist lobby has completely hijacked the debate and does its best to prevent any research into Autogynephilia.
+Again, this is because the activist lobby does its best to prevent any research into Autogynephilia.

 It is possible that orchiectomy (removal of the testes) might help relieve autogynephilic urges.
 It is likely this element of Genital Reconstruction Surgery (GRS), sometimes called ‘SRS’ or ‘sex change’ that provides some relief from Autogynephilic feelings, rather than the removal of the penis — although I would not expect post-operative Autogynephilic men to admit to that.